Sharif-CityTech/Lab2/README.md

 # Lab 2: Graphics
 Lab 2 will help us learn how to use the libraries in Java, which will help us with mobile app creation.
-You can view the lab instructions at Instructions.pdf or on Blackboard.
+You can view the lab instructions [here](https://github.com/cst2301-pt13/graphics/blob/master/Instructions.pdf) or on Blackboard.

 Please follow these steps: